codingjoe/relint/README.rst

 You can narrow down the file types your linter should be working with, by providing the optional ``filename`` attribute.
 The default is ``*``.

+The optional `error` attribute allows you to only show a warning but not exit with a bad (non-zero) exit code.
+The default is `true`.

 The following command will lint all files in the current directory: